bagelbyheart/spacenoider/README.md

 The following are big things that need to be addressed in a rough order of ease.

-1. Make elite a toggle not a cutoff.
-2. Remove elite randomization.
-3. Remove wave tracking.
-4. Do another pass checking for major redundancy.
+1. Do another pass checking for major redundancy.

 ### Ugh Items